 Ghost vs WordPress (2026): Modern Publishing or Ultimate Flexibility?

-Quick verdict: Choose WordPress if you need maximum flexibility, 60,000+ plugins, and the ability to build any type of website.
-Choose Ghost if you are a publisher or newsletter creator who wants a fast, clean, modern blogging experience with built-in memberships.
+Choose WordPress if you need maximum flexibility — 60,000+ plugins, ecommerce with WooCommerce, and the ability to build any type of website.
+Choose Ghostif you're a publisher or newsletter creator who wants a fast, clean, modern blogging experience with built-in memberships.
+WordPress wins 6-4 overall because its ecosystem and flexibility serve more use cases.

 Our Verdict